-A trick-taking game is a card or tile-based game where a certain number of tricks and rounds are used for playing the cards.
+A Trick-taking game is a card or tile-based game where a certain number of tricks and rounds are used for playing the cards.
 The objective of a trick-taking game is closely tied to the number of tricks taken or to the card contained in the taken tricks.
 There are trick avoidance games where the aim is to avoid taking all or some tricks.
-If you are new to this category of card games, this article will help you understand what trick-taking games are and their gameplay format.
-As a bonus, we have also listed down the 4 best trick-taking games you can try your hand on.
+If you are new to this category of card games, this article will help you understand what a is Trick taking game is and how to play a trick-taking card game.
+As a bonus, we have also listed the 4 best Trick taking games you can try your hand on.

 Based on the objective of the game, the trick-taking games are of three types:

 - Plain trick games